mrnim94/doctor-doom/README.md

 # - Have a size bigger than 100MB
 # - Have a name that matches regex .*
 # - Have a extension that matches regex .txt
-# Dr.Doom will run every day at midnight and export the list of files it destroyed to /home/user/doom_victims.log
+# Dr.Doom will run every Sunday at midnight and export the list of files it destroyed to /home/user/doom_victims.log
 # The destroy process will use the OR logic between the rules
 ```